 Interpretation: This is a violation by team A. A2's field goal shall not count.
-The game shall be resumed with a team B throw-in from the sideline at the free-throw line extended in its backcourt.
+The game shall be resumed with a team B throw-in from the free-throw line extended in its backcourt.

 Article 14 Control of the ball